britram/rains-prototype/draft-trammell-rains-protocol.md

 A registrar (9) object gives the name and other identifying information of the registrar (the organization which caused the name to be added to the namespace) for organization-level names.
-It is represented as a UTF-8 string of maximum length 256 bytes containing identifying information chosen by the registrar according to the registry's policy.
+It is represented as a two element array.
+The second element is a UTF-8 string of maximum length 256 bytes containing identifying information chosen by the registrar according to the registry's policy.

 A registrant (10) object gives information about the registrant of an organization-level name.
-It is represented as a UTF-8 string with a maximum length of 4096 bytes containing this information, with a format chosen by the registrar according to the registry's policy.
+It is represented as a two element array.
+The second element is a UTF-8 string with a maximum length of 4096 bytes containing this information, with a format chosen by the registrar according to the registry's policy.

 An infrakey (11) object contains a public key used to generate signatures on messages by a named RAINS server, by which a RAINS message signature may be